Canadian Animals: 16 Iconic Species

 11. Beluga Whale

-They are also known as white whales and can be identified by their unique colour and prominent forehead.
+They are also known as white whales and can be identified by their unique color and prominent forehead.

 The main diet of these Canadian animals consists of octopuses, shrimp, crabs, squids, snails, and sandworms.